Riib11/Notery/guide/index.md

 1. Read in strings in input file.
 2. Compile all command definitions, lazily.
-3. Construct document specifications using axiomatic commands (such as document size and orientation and etc).
+3. Construct document specifications (such as document size and orientation and etc).
-4. Use beta-reduction rules on command invocations to simplify the document contents to notery structures.
+4. Use beta-reduction rules on function invocations and constants to simplify the document contents to simplest structures.
-5. Produce target output type from notery structured document.
+5. Translate to output.

 In short, the compiler defines all the command words, and then repeatedly uses beta-reduction until there are no command words left to simplify.